tsailiming/instructlab-workshop/README.md

 ## Introduction

-This enhances the existing workshop content by adding
+This repository enhances the existing workshop content.

 ## Credits